This page was machine translated and may contain errors.

 Supporting social reintegration through soccer

-"Scambio" is an Italian word meaning "exchange" and was named by the director of a medical institution in the group's hometown.
-Since 2023, the group has also been supported by S-Pool Plus Co., Ltd. Every summer, a Kansai exchange tournament is held, and every winter, a national tournament is held, with the aim of supporting participants' return to society through "exchange" through sports.
+"Scambio" is an Italian word meaning "exchange" and was named by the director of a medical institution in the team's hometown.
+Since 2023, S-Pool Plus, Ltd. has been supporting the team as the title sponsor.
+Every year, a Kansai exchange tournament is held in the summer and a national tournament is held in the fall, with the aim of supporting participants' return to society through "exchange" through sports.

-The 2023 National Championships were held under clear winter skies at the OFA Expo Football Center adjacent to Panasonic Stadium Suita.
-Twelve teams, a total of over 120 participants from all over the country, competed fiercely in the Expo.
-For participants aiming to return to society, it is said that not only winning the game but also moving the body, cooperating with teammates, and caring for opponents are extremely effective.
+The 2024 national tournament will be held for the first time at Suita Municipal Sports Ground.
+From this tournament, the tournament will be divided into two leagues: a "competitive league" and an "enjoyment league" that focuses on scambio (interaction) with participating teams.
+14 teams, totaling over 120 participants from all over the country, played matches according to their team's goals.
+For participants aiming to return to society, it is said that not only winning a match but also moving the body, cooperating with teammates, and caring for opponents are very effective.
 We will continue to work to create an opportunity to come into contact with social life through sports for people with mental disabilities and to support their return to society.

 • Participants chased the ball while enjoying "interaction."